CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 ![_config.yml]({{ site.baseurl }}/images/1_header.png)

-Over an 11 day period in mid Febuary 2000, measurements were taken for what would become the most accurate and comprehensive map of the earth's topography ever created.
-An insturment called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) was carried abour the space shuttle Endeavour.
+>On Febuary 22, 2000, after 11 days of measurmenets, the most comprehensive map ever created of the earth's topography was complete.

+An insturment called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) was carried aboard the space shuttle Endeavour.
 The radar system consisted of a transmitter, and two recieving antennas, one of whcih was mounted on a 60 meter long antenna.
 By comparing the phase of the returning radar signal, a highly accurate terrain model was produced.

+The Digital Elevation Map (DEM) produced by this mission is in the public domain, and provides the measured terrain high at ~90 meter resolution.
+The mission mapped 99.98% of the area between 60 degrees North and 56 degrees South.

+In this post, I will examine how to process the raw DEM so that it is more intuitively interperted, through the use of *slope shading* and *hyposomatic tinting*.

+---

+A number of different DEM's have been created from the data collected on the SRTM mission, one of the most